AG Garland’s moves draw criticism after pledge to depoliticize Justice Department

 It hasn’t taken long for Attorney General Merrick B. Garland to squander a reputation as a straight shooter.

-Mr. Garland, who took office vowing to depoliticize the Justice Department, has drawn fire this month for directing federal law enforcement to keep tabs on parents who are too outspoken in their opinions about their local schools.
+Mr. Garland, who took office vowing to depoliticize the Justice Department, has drawn fire this month for directing federal law enforcement to keep tabs on parents deemed too outspoken in their opinions about local schools.

-That followed high-profile lawsuits against Texas’ new law restricting abortion and Georgia’s new election changes, which the feds argued were less about cleaning up messy voting and more about keeping minorities from casting ballots.
+That followed high-profile lawsuits against Texas’ new law restricting abortion and Georgia’s election changes, which federal officials said were less about cleaning up messy voting and more about keeping minorities from casting ballots.

-Behind the scenes, meanwhile, Mr. Garland has overseen a decapitation of the leadership at the immigration courts, ousting the director and chasing other senior executives, installing a new director dogged by ethics questions, and issuing new rulings making it easier for illegal immigrants to lodge iffy asylum claims.
+Behind the scenes, Mr. Garland has overseen an immigration court decapitation, ousting the director and chasing out other senior executives, installing a new director dogged by ethics questions, and issuing rulings making it easier for illegal immigrants to lodge iffy asylum claims.
 One department official confided that Mr. Garland was “basically weaponizing” the agency.

 “It’s crazy politicized,” said the official, speaking on the condition of anonymity.

-Mr. Garland will face a grilling over those earlier decisions on Thursday, when he appears before Congress for the first time since June.
+Mr. Garland will have to answer to Congress on Thursday when he appears for the first time since June.

-In previous hearings, he was chided for his early moves that seemed to support former President Donald Trump, wading into cases over presidential powers and secrecy.
-Then Mr. Garland’s department sued Georgia and Texas, and the attorney general issued his school unrest memo.
+In previous hearings, lawmakers chided the attorney general for moves that seemed to support former President Donald Trump in cases over presidential powers and secrecy.

-Mr. Garland had long enjoyed a reputation as a legal moderate, thanks to his time as a judge on the U.S. Circuit Court of Appeals for the District of Columbia.
-In 2010, he was famously dubbed a “consensus” pick for the Supreme Court by then-Sen. Orrin G. Hatch, Utah Republican.
+Mr. Garland had a long reputation as a legal moderate with his rulings at the U.S. Circuit Court of Appeals for the District of Columbia.
+In 2010, Sen. Orrin G. Hatch, Utah Republican, dubbed him a “consensus” pick for the Supreme Court.

-His bipartisan credentials were strong enough that President Obama nominated Mr. Garland to fill the Supreme Court seat left vacant by the death of Justice Antonin Scalia in 2016 — a pick that never gained traction as congressional Republicans insisted the seat be filled by the winner of that year’s presidential election.
+His bipartisan credentials were strong enough that President Obama nominated him to fill the Supreme Court seat left vacant by the death of Justice Antonin Scalia in 2016.
+The nomination never gained traction because congressional Republicans insisted that the seat be filled by the winner of that year’s presidential election.

-Mr. Garland remained on the D.C. appeals court until Mr. Biden picked him to helm the Justice Department, vowing he would restore “the honor, the integrity, the independence” of a department that for more than a decade, under administrations of both parties, had made politically charged moves.
+Mr. Garland remained on the D.C. appeals court until Mr. Biden picked him to helm the Justice Department.
+He pledged to restore “the honor, the integrity, the independence” of a department that made politically charged moves for more than a decade in administrations of both parties.

-He was confirmed by the Senate in March on a 70-30 vote, putting him in the middle of the pack of Mr. Biden’s Cabinet nominees in terms of support.
+The Senate confirmed him in March on a 70-30 vote, putting his support in the middle of Mr. Biden’s Cabinet nominees.

-Senate Minority Leader Mitch McConnell, who led the blockade on the Supreme Court nomination, backed the Justice Department nod, saying Mr. Garland had a “long reputation as a straight-shooter and legal expert.
+Senate Minority Leader Mitch McConnell, a Kentucky Republican who led the blockade on the Supreme Court nomination, supported Mr. Garland for attorney general.
+He said Mr. Garland had a “long reputation as a straight shooter and legal expert.
 His left-of-center perspective has been within the legal mainstream.”

-After Mr. Garland’s school board memo, Mr. McConnell fired off a letter blasting the attorney general’s “ominous rhetoric” and demanded to know what the attorney general considered crossing the line from concerned parents to violent extremists.
+After Mr. Garland issued his school board memo, Mr. McConnell fired off a letter blasting the “ominous rhetoric” and demanded to know what the attorney general considered to be the line between concerned parents and violent extremists.

 He said Mr. Garland will have to answer for the memo at this week’s hearing.